-When exploring Dubrovnik consider buying Dubrovnik Pass that grants you free entry to famous City walls and a number of museums (in Dubrovnik and Cavtat), free city buses and various discounts in selected restaurants, stores and travel agencies.
+When exploring Dubrovnik consider buying Dubrovnik Pass that grants you free entry to famous City walls and a number of museums (in Dubrovnik and Cavtat), free rides on city buses and various discounts in selected restaurants, stores and travel agencies.

 The Dubrovnik Pass is available as a 1-day (€35), 3-days (€45) and and 7-days pass (€55) and is activated with the first visit to any sight or by picking up a bus ticket from selling points.